Top Ten Questions About Military Discharge UpgradesUpdated: November 3, 2022

 7. What Are The Deadlines For Applying To Boards for Correction of Military Records and Board for Correction of Naval Records?

 Generally, the deadlines are three years from the “discovery” of the issues you want to change about your discharge (the idea here is that there is some form of injustice done to you via the nature of your military discharge and/or the narrative reasons for it) or three years from the date a discharge review board rejects your request.

 8. Are There Exceptions To The Time Limits?

 There are notable exceptions including cases that involve PTSD, traumatic brain injuries, and other issues.
-Do not assume you have run out of time to apply for correction and upgrades-there may be circumstances that work in your favor including regulatory changes, new evidence, and alterations to DoD policy.
+Do not assume you have run out of time to apply for correction and upgrades.
+Some circumstances work in your favor, including regulatory changes, new evidence, and alterations to DoD policy.
 You may discover that old rules governing application procedures and deadlines have been extended, modified, or have had exceptions added.
-You will need to contact the boards directly to learn what current requirements and deadlines might be.
+You will need to contact the boards directly to learn the current requirements and deadlines.